collapsed-stacks/firearms/questions/470/what-considerations-need-to-be-taken-to-construct-a-bottom-ejecting-pistol.md

 - posted by: [dotancohen](https://stackexchange.com/users/-1/489-dotancohen) on 2012-03-19
 - score: 2

-<p>I think that the solution to the problem that you face would be a caseless round.
+I think that the solution to the problem that you face would be a caseless round.
 If I'm not mistaken the Germans experimented with such a design in the second world war.
-Caseless rounds have their own inherent problems, but for your specific use case they may be preferable, that is your decision to make.</p>
+Caseless rounds have their own inherent problems, but for your specific use case they may be preferable, that is your decision to make.

-<p>Of course, this assumes that you are able to engineer the round and not just the firearm.
+Of course, this assumes that you are able to engineer the round and not just the firearm.
 If the question was more practical than theoretical (i.e. you intend to modify or create such a firearm) then I do not think that a home engineer will be manufacturing his own rounds!
-However for gedankenexperiment the concept is sound.</p>
+However for gedankenexperiment the concept is sound.